AlaskaAirlines/Icons/README.md

-# SVG Icon Library
+# Auro Icon Library

 The focus of this repository is to manage, at scale, the enterprise need for icons in the new Auro Design System and deprecate any legacy items.
-Please see all supporting documentation for contributing to, and consuming icons from the Orion SVG Icon Library.
+Please see all supporting documentation for contributing to, and consuming icons from this SVG icon library.

 ## Install